-Annalise Klein is a current ARCTIC fellow with the Alaska Center for Energy and Power.
-She holds a masters in education and her other projects with ACEP include work with the Teaching Through Technology (T3) Alliance.
+Annalise Klein is a program architect with the UAF Alaska Center for Energy and Power.
+She holds a masters in education and her past work with ACEP includes an ARCTIC fellowship and work with the Teaching Through Technology (T3) Alliance.

 We are working to give students the tools and skill sets to jumpstart a successful career and to make an impact on the Alaskan economy by applying their knowledge to energy projects.
 The AUSI program's applied research projects encourage innovative solutions to the design, operation and maintenance of energy systems.
 Interns work with ACEP researchers during the internship while creating networks and connections around Alaska.

 Patty helps coordinate the internship program at ACEP, ensuring that interns have a smooth and enriching experience during their summer.
 In addition to her internship role, Patty also supports various ACEP projects including ARENA and the working groups.